Fred A. Reed

-Fred A. Reed (born 1939) is a journalist, author and translator born in the United States who has published and translated several books.
+Fred A. Reed (1939-February 14, 2024) was a journalist, author and translator born in the United States who has published and translated several books.
 He is a three-time winner of the Governor General's Award for French to English translation, for his translations of works by Thierry Hentsch and Martine Desjardins, and received six further shortlisted nominations.

+He became Muslim in 2002, and died in Agadir/Morocco on February 14, 2024; and is buried there.